nfdi4plants/ARC-Symposium/OMERO_ARC_Interoperability/README.md

 ### Methodology

 We first start with generating ro-crate metdata file in the json-ld format.
 This is usually created automatically in DataPLANT DATAHUB at the Deploy -> Package Registory -> isa_arc_json.
 The generated file i.e. arc-ro-crate-metadataOld.json was parsed with python's json package and read in omero webclient as key-value pair metadata.
 As there have been some changes in the ro-crate specification, here: [isa-ro-crate-profile](https://github.com/nfdi4plants/isa-ro-crate-profile/tree/release) , a new json-ld file named arc-ro-crate-metadataNew.json was generated and parsed using python.

+### Results and Limitations

+Parsing both old and new versions of the json-ld file (arc-to-ro-crate-metadataOld.json & arc-to-ro-crate-metdataNew.json) worked as expected and specific metadata for investigation was parsed and read into omero with the older json-ld file and this can be seen in the image file.
+The parsing the contextual metadata and adding it as metadata namespaces in OMERO was also on of the goals which was not further explored as newer version of json-ld was available.
+The newer version of json-ld (arc-to-ro-crate-metdataNew.json) was parsed to extract metadata.
+Besides few keys like 'Term Source Name' and 'Investigation Publication Status Term Source REF' it was parsed as expected.
+The contextual information about the metata still need to be extracted and represented in omero webclient as key-value pairs with namespaces.

+### Future Work